 For information about loan programs within your province please click the appropriate link:

-In order to eligible for any of the 2017-18 scholarships listed below, you must be accepted and enrolled in the program by March 31, 2017.
+In order to be eligible for any of the 2017-18 scholarships listed below, you must be accepted and enrolled in the program by March 31, 2017.
 A completed version of the OIART Scholarship Application Form must either accompany your application to the program, or be sent by email or mail to OIART before the deadline.

 Individuals may apply for more than one scholarship, but only one will be given per person.
 Scholarship recipients will be notified no later than April 30, 2017.
 Scholarship funds will be given by cheque at the end of the seventh week of the school year in which the student is enrolled.
 Please read the scholarship descriptions below and download the OIART Scholarship Application Form to apply.